More Than a Link: The Missed Potential of QR in Indie Publishing

 - Offer atmosphere before a reader begins

-- Deepen emotional connection after a scene ends
+- Deepens emotional connection even after a scene ends

 But this requires restraint.